mhcoffin/fugalist-docs/content/docs/tool/composite-tab/_index.md

 # The Composite Sounds Tab

 The composite sounds tab provides support for
-- note-length conditions
+- note-length conditions,
-- length adjustments
+- length adjustments, and
-- octave transpositions
+- octave transpositions.

 A composite sound can have multiple branches that depend on note-length conditions.
 Here is an example: